reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Users/Invoke-UserLogout.md

 ## DESCRIPTION
 Logout the current user.
-This will invalidate the token associated with the user when using OAUTH_INTERNAL
+This will invalidate the token associated with the user when using OAUTH2_INTERNAL

 ## EXAMPLES